MrJavlon4002/mentor/Readme.md

 - Replace `http://localhost:8000` with the actual server URL if deployed.
 - Ensure the `Content-Type: application/json` header is included for POST, PUT, and DELETE requests.
 - The `product_id` and `project_name` in the examples should be replaced with actual values from your database.
-- For troubleshooting, check the interactive API documentation at `http://localhost:8000/docs` or view container logs with `docker-compose logs`.
+- For troubleshooting, check the interactive API documentation at `http://localhost:8000/docs` or view container logs with `docker-compose logs`.# Izi-Ish-NLP